Researchers from the University of Cambridge are crowd-sourcing data to study the genetics of mathematical ability

 If you have it, add your 23andMe data

 If you already have data from 23andMe (a genetic testing company) you can add it to your profile for researchers to use.
-If you don't, then you can still participate and may be eligible for a free test through this project!
+If you don't, then you can still participate by purchasing a test from Heterogeneous, or earning a free test from participation in research studies.

 Get updates the research you support

-Thank you for supporting an important research project!
-We will update you on the results of the study as it progresses.
+Thank you for supporting our research projects!
+We will update you on the results of any studies you participate in as they progress.